 The system monitors access to the server and alarms suspicious activity.
-Table 20: Login Alarms describes the Login alarms and their troubleshooting procedures.
+Table 21: Login Alarms describes the Login alarms and their troubleshooting procedures.

-For the S8300 Server, see Table 21: S8300 Login Alarms
+For the S8300 Server, see Table 22: S8300 Login Alarms

-Table 20: Login Alarms 1 of 2
+Table 21: Login Alarms 1 of 2

 Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 1 WRN Successful CM login.
 2 MIN "SAT_auth:Login for [inads] invalid password" A SAT login to Communication Manager failed.
-Verify the alarm, either from the: - Web interface, by selecting View Current Alarms - Linux command line, by entering almdisplay -v 2.
-Since mis-typing a login sequence usually causes this alarm, enter almclear -n #id to clear the alarm.
+Verify the alarm, either from the: - System Management Interface, by selecting Current Alarms Linux command line, by entering almdisplay -v Since mis-typing a login sequence usually causes this alarm, enter almclear -n #id to clear the alarm.
 If this alarm is perceived as a security threat (often due to its persistence or frequent recurrence), notify the customer.
+3 WRN Successful Linux login 5 MAJ "Probation interval for login ends - lockout interval begins" - Multiple consecutive login failures.
+1. If this alarm is perceived as a security threat, notify the customer.
+2. Using a services login, enter the command userlock -s on the Linux command line.
+This will display all of the logins in the system, the number of failed logins, and if the login in question is currently locked out.
+6 WRN Lacfile missing 7 MAJ lacfile error - corrupt or expired authentication data 8 MAJ Access denied.
+Linux login failure.
+Access through illegal port.
+1 of 2

-3 WRN Successful Linux login 4 MIN "Login for [linux] - failed - password check" A login to a server's Linux command line failed.
-Verify the alarm, either from the: - Web interface, by selecting View Current Alarms - Linux command line, by entering almdisplay -v 2.
-Since mis-typing a login sequence usually causes this alarm, enter almclear -n #id to clear the alarm.
+Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 10, MIN MIN "Login for [linux] - failed - password check" 11, 12, and 1.
+A login to a server's Linux command line failed.
+Verify the alarm, either from the: 13 - System Management Interface, by selecting Current Alarms - Linux command line, by entering almdisplay -v Since mis-typing a login sequence usually causes this alarm, enter almclear -n #id to clear the alarm.
 If this alarm is perceived as a security threat (often due to its persistence or frequent recurrence), notify the customer.
-1 of 2
+2 of 2

-Table 20: Login Alarms 2 of 2
+Table 21: Login Alarms 2 of 2